dCache/dcache/docs/TheBook/src/main/markdown/config-stage-protection.md

 =============================

 Access to tape is expensive.
-To avoid inefficient use of tape resources, or "stage mayhem" by random, chaotic  user activity a mechanism exists in dCahe called "stage protection" that allows to control access to data on tape based on user identity (DN), VO group membership and VO role (defined in FQAN), storage group and protocol.
-Attempts to stage data that does not satisfy criteria of stage permission configuration will result in permission denied errors.
+To avoid inefficient use of tape resources, or "stage mayhem" by random, chaotic  user activity a mechanism exists in dCache called "stage protection" that allows to control access to data on tape based on user identity (DN), VO group membership and VO role (defined in FQAN), storage group and protocol.
+Attempts to stage data that does not satisfy the criteria of stage permission configuration will result in permission denied errors.

 -----